TimJMartin/Magic-GDAL/3. Vector Data/README.md

 You can see only the polygon GreenspaceSite features with just their function attribute have been parse from the GML.

-This ability to modify the GFS file is extremely useful especially when ogr cannot automatically find all the relevent information from the GML file, which can be extremely complex.
+This ability to modify the GFS file is extremely useful especially when ogr cannot automatically find all the relevant information from the GML file, which can be extremely complex.

 ---
 # END OF VECTOR CHAPTER